morikatron/toio-sdk-for-unity/docs_EN/sys_cube.md

 #### CubeUnity

-This is Cube class for Simulator that runs when Unity editor is executed.<br>There is no firmware version resolution, so only one version will work.<br>
+This is Cube class for Simulator that runs when Unity editor is executed.<br>There is no BLE protocol version resolution, so only one version will work.<br>

 Implementation Code:[CubeUnity.cs](https://github.com/morikatron/toio-sdk-for-unity/blob/main/toio-sdk-unity/Assets/toio-sdk/Scripts/Cube/CoreCube/Sim/CubeUnity.cs)